SaadiProgrammer/SaadiProgrammer/README.md

 😍 I am passionate about what I do, and programming is my major hobby.<br>
 💙 I am a Freelancer Developer Expert in Dart and Flutter. <br>
 ✍🏻 I also have an interest in mobile apps design. <br>
-I live in Iraq-Kurdistan.👩 I speak fluent English, fluent Kurdish.<br>
+I live in Iraq-Kurdistan.👩‍💻 I speak fluent English, fluent Kurdish.<br>

 <h3 align="left">Connect with me:</h3>
 <p align="left">